slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 * 🎥 VP8: Free, open-source codec from Google (not so much in use anymore)
 * 🎥 VP9: Successor to VP8, almost as good as H.265
 * 🎥 AV1: A successor to VP9, claims to be better than H.265
+* 🔊 Opus: Claims to be "unmatched for interactive speech and music transmission over the Internet"

 ---